Need to talk? Call 1800 882 436.

 Connectivity Traumatic Brain Injury Australia

-Connectivity Traumatic Brain Industry Australia is a not-for-profit organisation working to raise awareness, increase education and improve outcomes for sufferers of traumatic brain injuries (TBI) of all severities, including concussion.
+Connectivity Traumatic Brain Injury Australia is a national not-for-profit working to support vital community outreach, raise awareness, increase education and improve outcomes for sufferers of traumatic brain injuries (TBI) of all severities, including concussion.

-A TBI is a brain injury that occurs as a result of a physical impact to the head or body.
+A TBI is a brain injury that occurs from a physical impact to the head or body.

 Vision and mission

-Connectivity undertakes activities to benefit, support, inform and educate the community about TBI.
-They link together people with lived experience of TBI, their family and carers as well as researchers, clinicians and health care providers to build the evidence base and improve outcomes for people following TBI of all severities.
+Connectivity undertakes activities that benefit, support, inform and educate the community about TBI.
+They bring together people with lived experience of TBI, their families and caregivers, as well as researchers, clinicians, and healthcare providers to build the evidence base and improve outcomes for people following TBI of all severities.

 How Connectivity Traumatic Brain Injury Australia can help